luciapannunzio/Flex-box-log-in/README.md

 **About Project**
  - Description
-*YouTube* - clone Create a webpage using Html/Css to recreate a YouTube channel homepage.
+*Flex-box* - log in Create a webpage using Html/Css.
 This project is static, that means there are no functioning buttons.

 * * *